 However, the two engaged in a heated legal battle over that put a short strain on their relationship

 What makes Mirjam and Luka's relationship so special is the independence she has given him since a young age.
 She encouraged him to chase his dreams and gives him the space to do so.

 At 13, Luka moved to Madrid, Spain to play for the Real Madrid basketball club.
 He was barely a teenager in a new place where he didn't know anyone and didn't speak the language yet.
 Luka's mom was rightfully apprehensive about the move to a foreign country.
 She tried to persuade Luka to stay and wait to make the move, but he insisted on going.
 The first flight back to Slovenia without her son was agonizing.
 Flight attendants comforted her because she wept so violently.
 Nevertheless, he had her unconditional support.
 Luka Doncic's mother eventually made the move to Spain in 2016.

-She was also there at the 2019 NBA Awards when her then-19-year-old won Rookie of the Year under head coach Rick Carlisle.
+She was also there at the 2019 NBA Awards when her then-19-year-old won Rookie of the Year under former Dalals head coach Rick Carlisle.
 Of course she was a trending topic.

-Mirjam is more than just Luka Doncic’s mom.
-She is a former model (the same profession as her son’s girlfriend Anamaria Goltes), beauty salon owner, and an active social media member in her own right.
+With the waters settling, Mirjam is still Luka's biggest supporter and keeps busy when she's not attending one of his games.
+She is a former model (the same profession as her son's girlfriend Anamaria Goltes), beauty salon owner, and an active social media member in her own right.
 The native Slovenian was also a hurdler and dancer.
 Luka had to get his nimbleness and balance from somewhere.

 Wherever the rising NBA player and Mav superstar goes next, from All-Star games to winning the NBA Rookie of the Year Award to deep playoff runs to buzzer beaters on ESPN to dishing assists to hugging Michael Jordan at All-Star Weekend, Mirjam will be there to support him.